kellino/dotfiles/README.md

-my dotfiles, a mixture of invention and theft
+Some of dotfiles... a mixture of theft and obsessive tweaking